center-for-threat-informed-defense/threat-modeling-with-attack/docs/introduction.rst

     Threat Modeling with ATT&CK Overview (Click to Enlarge)

-This project defines how to integreate `MITRE ATT&CK® <https://attack.mitre.org/>`_ into your organization’s existing threat modeling methodology.
+This project defines how to integrate `MITRE ATT&CK® <https://attack.mitre.org/>`_ into your organization’s existing threat modeling methodology.
 At the core of this approach are four key questions, outlined in the `Threat Modeling Manifesto
 <https://www.threatmodelingmanifesto.org/>`_, that we need to answer: